 - a.
 The applicant shall submit all final documents reflecting any conditions of approval to the Town for final review and acknowledgement. - b.
-Ordinances, plats, vacation of plats, and other processes that require the recording of documents, shall be required to be recorded with the San Juan County Clerk and Recorder.
-These documents shall be fully executed by the applicant and submitted for execution and recording by the Town within 60 days407 from the date of approval by the decision-making body.
+Ordinances, plats, vacation of plats, and other processes that require the recording of documents as specified in the specific procedures listed in Section 15-8-30(o), shall be required to be recorded with the San Juan County Clerk and Recorder.
+These documents shall be fully executed by the applicant and submitted for execution and recording by the Town within 60 days from the date of approval by the decision-making body.
 The approval expires if documents are not properly recorded within 60 days.
-The Town Administrator may provide one 60-day extension for good cause. - c.
+The Town Administrator may provide one 60-day extension for good cause.

+c.
 No person shall record a plat of a subdivision nor prepare or execute any documents that purport to create or creates a new lot or airspace unit, nor record or execute a deed of trust or a mortgage descriptive of the property other than all of a lot unless the plat, deed, deed of trust or mortgage has been approved by the Town and unless it conforms to all of the provisions of this Code.